ConradPB/Chasing-the-clicks/README.md

-# Chasing-the-clicks-BE
+# Chasing-the-clicks
-Back end for a lighthall challenge to create a web page with a clickable button and a click count.
+Lighthall challenge to create a web page with a clickable button and a click count.